home click highlighted hovered text for more info, see help

 The park's symbol is the rare Bosnian pine tree.
 The common beech is the park's most prevalent tree.
 The park is also home to a variety of medicinal herbs.
 The park is home of the oldest European tree, a Heldreich's pine estimated 1,230 years old.

-Campania region [capital = Naples]
+Campania region south [capital = Naples]

 Charterhouse of San Lorenzo in Padula on Viale Certosa